JulianVerjan/CallMonitor/README.md

 #### Core module(Server)

 The `:lib:server` module is an android library  and contains the necessary classes to respond to requests and store the information coming from the client app.
+In this library, `ktor` library was used to create an embedded server responsible for storing and responding to requests from the client app.

 #### Features modules